A Sufficient Statistic for Influence in Structured Multiagent Environments: Sufficiency of Influence-Based Abstraction

 Substituting \eqref{eq:ExternalPart_postInfluence} back in \eqref{eq:eq-with-bracketed-part} we get

 which concludes the proof.\end{proof}

 \begin{lemma}

-A local-form belief is a sufficient statistic for prediction the next local state.
+A local-form belief is a sufficient statistic for predicting the next local state.
 That is, when $\lbA i,\,\gbA i$ denote the for the local-form and global-form beliefs induced by the same action-observation history $\aoHistAT i{\ts}$, we have that:

 \end{lemma}\begin{proof} This follows directly from \lem\eqref{lem:localTransitionSufficiency_Pxmxm}:

 \end{proof}